asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 #### Step 1: Get Your Tracker Code

-1. Log into Samplit Dashboard
+1. Log into Sampelit Dashboard
 2. Go to **Integrations** → **WordPress** → **Manual Install**
 3. Copy the tracker code snippet